INO-quantum/FPGA-SoC-experiment-control/FPGA-firmware/readme.md

 ## Hardware implementation:

   The Hardware is generated with the Vivado 2017.4 software from Xilinx running on Ubuntu 18.04 LTS (Vivado is available also for Windows).
 Vivado WebPACK can be downloaded for free and supports the 7-Series SoC devices from Xilinx which are used in this project.
 For instructions on how to install Vivado 2017.4 see here: https://www.xilinx.com/support/documentation/sw_manuals/xilinx2017_4/ug973-vivado-release-notes-install-license.pdf.
 See also this tutorial: https://reference.digilentinc.com/vivado/installing-vivado/start.
 I have tested the Windows and Linux versions.
-Officially, Ubuntu 16.04.2 LTS is required but installation on 18.04 LTS was working.
+Officially, Ubuntu 16.04.2 LTS is required but installation on 18.04 LTS was working (except of rare crashes).
 There are a few dependencies and the installer will tell you what is missing.

 I had only one bigger issue with Python - I think 3.5 is required - which I had installed but the installer did not recognize it.
 When I did this the first time, installing Python 2.7 was resolving the issue, the second time this did not help but somehow I have got it working without knowing how (I installed and disinstalled different versions of Python several times and in different ways).
-I tried to install Vivado on Ubuntu 20.04 LTS but I did not managed to solve the Python issue (should be solvable with better knowledge of Python and how its installed).
+I tried to install Vivado on Ubuntu 20.04 LTS but I did not managed to solve the Python issue (should be solvable with better knowledge of Python and how its installation works).
 I worked initially with Vivado 2018.1 and then 2018.3 but I had many problems and finally downgraded to 2017.4 which seems to be more stable.
 Also, the board support package for the Cora-Z7 board from Digilent require Petalinux 2017.4, which is designed to work with Vivado 2017.4.

 After Vivado is installed you need to download and copy the board files from Digilent: https://reference.digilentinc.com/vivado/installing-vivado/start#installing_digilent_board_files.

 ### Generate the Vivado project: